kti25/SQL/README.md

 Download the "Sample Code for Getting Started.R" from the repository above to get started!

 # References/Training
 For SQL the best way to learn is to do.
 I could have you watch hours upon hours of training/tutorial, but it really wouldn't be super helpful.
 So I will start you off with my own little tutorial.

-Quick Tips:
+There are a list of quick tips to get you started as well as references below.

 All Tables should start with a "Select" statement.
-To call a table use a "From" Statement.
+To call a table use a "From" Statement. * Selects all metrics in the table, if you do not want to select all then type out the name of the column in the table.
+Example: Select firstname, lastname from users

-Test a table: Select top 10 * from {table_name}
+Test a table: Select top 10 * from {table_name} (View first 10 values)

-If statement: Use a case when statement https://community.modeanalytics.com/sql/tutorial/sql-case/
+If statement: Use a "case when" statement https://community.modeanalytics.com/sql/tutorial/sql-case/

+Filtering: Use a "Where" statement https://www.w3schools.com/sql/sql_and_or.asp

+Using functions in SQL: https://www.w3schools.com/sql/sql_ref_sqlserver.asp aggregate functions cannot be used in a Group By statement.

+Set orders by: use the Order by statment

 Good to reference: https://stackoverflow.com be careful as there are small differences in sql types.
 We will be using postregsql